Prince-elector: High offices

 When the Duke of Bavaria replaced the Elector Palatine in 1623, he assumed the latter's office of Arch-Steward.
 When the Count Palatine was granted a new electorate, he assumed the position of Arch-Treasurer of the Empire.
 When the Duke of Bavaria was banned in 1706, the Elector Palatine returned to the office of Arch-Steward, and in 1710, the Elector of Hanover was promoted to the post of Arch-Treasurer.
 Matters were complicated by the Duke of Bavaria's restoration in 1714; the Elector of Bavaria resumed the office of Arch-Steward, while the Elector Palatine returned to the post of Arch-Treasurer, and the Elector of Hanover was given the new office of Archbannerbearer.
 The Electors of Hanover, however, continued to be styled Arch-Treasurers, though the Elector Palatine was the one who actually exercised the office until 1777, when he inherited Bavaria and the Arch-Stewardship.
 After 1777, no further changes were made to the Imperial Household; new offices were planned for the Electors admitted in 1803, but the Empire was abolished before they could be created.
 The Duke of Württemberg, however, started to adopt the trappings of the Arch-Bannerbearer.

 The electors discharged the ceremonial duties associated with their offices only during coronations, where they bore the crown and regalia of the Empire.
 Otherwise, they were represented by holders of corresponding "Hereditary Offices of the Household".
-The Arch-Butler was represented by the Hereditary Butler (Cupbearer) (the Count of Althann), the Arch-Seneschal by the Hereditary Steward (the Count of Waldburg, who adopted the title into their name as "Truchsess von Waldburg"), the Arch-Chamberlain by the Hereditary Chamberlain (the Count of Hohenzollern), the Arch-Marshal by the Hereditary Marshal (the Count of Pappenheim), and the Arch-Treasurer by the Hereditary Treasurer (the Count of Sinzendorf).
+The Arch-Butler/Cupbearer was represented by the Hereditary Mundschenk (the Count of Althann), the Arch-Seneschal/Steward by the Hereditary Truchsess (the Count of Waldburg, who adopted the title into their name as "Truchsess von Waldburg"), the Arch-Chamberlain by the Hereditary Chamberlain (the Count of Hohenzollern), the Arch-Marshal by the Hereditary Marshal (the Count of Pappenheim), and the Arch-Treasurer by the Hereditary Treasurer (the Count of Sinzendorf).
 After 1803, the Duke of Württemberg as Arch-Bannerbearer assigned the count of Zeppelin-Aschhausen as Hereditary Bannerbearer.